betastream/acq/README.md

 #### Fields

 * **Strategy evaluated:** _(QueryStrategy)_ the Query Strategy executed to get the result set
+* **Dynamic filters:** _(CriteriaQueryFilterSet)_ any post types, categories, tags, etc. used to override default filter options (e.g. for use on category page to filter results by category)
 * **Evaluated offset:** _(Integer)_ the offset used for the query
 * **Number of results:** _(Integer)_ the actual number of results
 * **Deficiency of results:** _(Integer)_ the difference between the limit (max) and actual number of query results (e.g. if not a full result set because there aren't enough records)